Originally published by David Tanner. Last updated by Stephanie Lown.

 Distance: 2.4 kilometres

 The south side of the island is the place to be if you like running and great views.
 Seaview Promenade’s concrete and brick pathway takes you along the lovely coastal promenade between Repulse Bay and Deep Water Bay Beach and offers a nice four-and-a-half-kilometre jog (given you run back).
-Check out the route for a lovely coastal run or family walk.

 If you are looking for something a little longer, David Tanner recommends combining the above with another sea view run to South Bay Beach, for the ultimate coastal experience, starting from Repulse Bay.
 This run tallies you up to 6.7 kilometres with outdoor showers and a café waiting for you at South Bay Beach.
-Check out the route here.

-Distance: 2.25 kilometres | 6.7 kilometres
+Distance: 2.25 kilometres; 6.7 kilometres

-Another iconic run along the harbour, takes you past some of the famed tourist spots in Tsim Sha Tsui along the promenade, starting at the Clock Tower in Tsim Sha Tsui, past the Science Museum, the Avenue of Stars, including Bruce Lee’s statue, and ending at Fisherman’s Wharf in Hung Hom.
+Another iconic run along the harbour, this takes you past some of the famed tourist spots in Tsim Sha Tsui along the promenade, starting at the Clock Tower in Tsim Sha Tsui, past the Science Museum, the Avenue of Stars, including Bruce Lee’s statue, and ending at Fisherman’s Wharf in Hung Hom.

 Distance: 4 kilometres